Okikulo/TinyTrash/README.md

 ---

-## Dataset Collection - "Others" Category
+## Dataset Collection

-The "others" category helps the model distinguish waste from non-waste items, reducing false positives.
+**Work in Progress:** The "others" category helps the model distinguish waste from non-waste items, reducing false positives.

 ### What to Include